AutoScout24/api/source/includes/_financingOffers.md

 	}'
 ```

-Update the information of the given financing offer. (*This is only available to the dealers in Germany, Italy, Netherlands and Belgium. *).
+Update the information of the given financing offer. *(This is only available to the dealers in Germany, Italy, Netherlands and Belgium.)*

 **Semantic Rules**